-Most of the native English speakers, when learning a foreign language, turn to either Spanish language classes or French language course because these are traditionally the simplest and easiest foreign languages to learn.
+Most the native English speakers, when learning a foreign language, turn to either Spanish language classes or French language courses because these are traditionally the simplest and easiest foreign languages to learn.

 To contribute to your French learning experience, we are here with an expert guide to speaking French fluently.
-Read closely to get the fluency you have always dream of.
+Read closely to get the fluency you have always dreamed of.

 Mistakes Mean You are Progressing

 Don’t be scared of your mistakes, learn from them.
 It is okay to commit mistakes when you start out on your French learning journey.
 For many individuals, the problem lies in communicating with another person.
 They worry that they will sound funny or feel embarrassed about their mistakes.
 It will become much easier to accept your mistakes rather than letting it affect your French learning process.

 Learning French, however basic at the beginning, is the same thing.
 Just get going, embrace the difficulties and get going learning how to pronounce the French language alphabet.